Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 18

 The Challenge-based projects I and II are meant as a direct application of the knowledge acquired in their parallel courses.
 Beyond that, they are the educational field to learn the necessary tools to address specific challenges.
 The Challenge-based projects provide the change making skills necessary to successful long-term success of the research and intervention practice.
 Challenge-based project I focuses on applications of computational modelling and simulation and provides the base for the analysis of the overall challenge.
-Challenge-based project II focuses on applications of experimentation and intervention implementation.
-The students continue the work started in the preceding course.
+Lecturers: Dr. Mary Nicoloau, Dr. Elisabeth Krueger, Dr. Lies Jacobs

 • Behaviour in Society